catherinevee/tfm-aws-networkfirewall/examples/basic/README.md

 terraform apply
 ```

-## Notes
+## Operational Considerations

-- This example deploys resources into your AWS account.
-Make sure you understand the costs involved before deploying.
+- This configuration will provision billable AWS resources in your account.
+Review the AWS pricing documentation to understand associated costs before deployment.
-- The example uses default values for many optional parameters to show a minimal configuration.
+- The implementation utilizes default parameter values to demonstrate a minimal viable configuration suitable for development and testing environments.
-- Adjust the CIDR ranges and availability zones according to your requirements.
+- Modify the CIDR address ranges and availability zone selections to align with your network architecture requirements.